 In addition to applying to graduate on MyUI, students must apply to graduate with Honors in the Major.
 The form can be downloaded from the Honors Program website and filed with Honors Program by the published degree application deadline.

-For more information on the Department of Psychology Honors Program, see the Honors Bulletin Board next to the main Psychology office and/or contact the departmental Honors Adviser, Professor Toby Mordkoff.
+For more information on the Department of Psychology Honors Program, see the Honors Bulletin Board next to C103 (Seashore Study Space) in the center hallway of Seashore Hall and/or contact the departmental Honors Adviser, Professor Toby Mordkoff.

 For more information about the University of Iowa Honors Program contact the University Honors Program, 420 Blank Honors Center (319-335-1681).